Wednesday – May 28, 2025

 Opening General Session – Leading with Joy: Inspiring Buy-In Through Passion and Purpose

-Great leadership isn’t just about policies and procedures—it’s about inspiring people.
+Great leadership isn’t just about policies and procedures; it’s about inspiring people.
 When leaders embrace joy in public service, that energy becomes contagious, building trust, engagement, and buy-in from teams and communities.
 How do great leaders weave enthusiasm and purpose into their leadership and communication, making every message more authentic and impactful?
-Let’s bring the joy back to public service—because when you lead with it, others follow.
+Mark T. Zeigler, Senior Lecturer with Florida State University, will help you bring the joy back to public service—because when you lead with it, others follow.

 10:45 a.m. – 11:15 a.m.